ibm-cloud-docs/cis/architecture-workload-isolation.md

 | Service name | Description |
 | ------------ | -----------------------|
 | Cloudflare | Cloudflare is the third party provider for all data path services that are offered by {{site.data.keyword.cis_full_notm}}, such as WAF, DDoS protection, and global load balancing. |
 {: caption="Table 3.
-Critical third party dependencies" caption-side="left"}
+Critical third party dependencies" caption-side="bottom"}

 ### Other dependencies
 {: #3rd-other-dependencies}